 Second, there are concerns that it could harm your alternator.
 With that said, it’s pretty normal to see building contractors do this in the wild.
 I’ve seen this method used with portable table saws and other heavy-duty power tools.
 I’ve personally had to resort to this a few times to power my fish tank, and though I’ve never run a fridge, it’s never been a problem.
 Use this method at your own risk.

 Third, your inverter must have a large capacity.
-How large?
-Large enough to handle the electrical draw your fridge needs when the compressor starts.
+Just how large?
+Capacity needs to exceed the electrical draw your fridge needs to start the compressor.
 Using too small an inverter might blow its fuses when the electrical demand is too much.

 Essentially, you attach an inverter directly to your car’s battery and run an extension cord to your fridge.
 Your vehicle needs to be running, or else the battery will run out of juice quickly.

 The upside?
 You only need to run your car and inverter until your fridge cools, and then only a few times a day to keep your food cold.
 That’s assuming you open the fridge door only when necessary.